Carlos-n21/UK-Quiz/README.md

 ## Introduction
-The UK Quiz has been designed and implemented by our team of three as part of Hackathon 1 for the Code Institute's 16-week AI-Augmented Full Stack Development Bootstrap course.
+The UK Quiz has been designed and implemented by our team of three as part of Hackathon 1 for the Code Institute's 16-week AI-Augmented Full Stack Development Bootstrap course.<br>
 Live site: [https://carlos-n21.github.io/UK-Quiz/](https://carlos-n21.github.io/UK-Quiz/)

 ## Table of Contents